Crisples/crisples/README.md

-## 👋 Hello there
+## 👋 Hello there whoever you are
+Basically Mr. Nobody.
 Currently learning Data Analysis, trying to be better version of myself.

 About me:
-- Part-time musician 🎺
+- Part-time musician
-- Certified yapper 🗣
+- Certified yapper
-- Star Wars enjoyer 💫
+- Star Wars enjoyer

+Looking for job.

+Contact:
+- via mail
 Some projects coming soon...